RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab4-devmanage.md

 {{% panel "Web Console Steps" %}}

 <blockquote>
-Click on "Applications" and then click on "Pods"
+Click on "Workloads" and then click on "Pods"
 </blockquote>

 <blockquote>